Setting up a whistleblowing scheme is now mandatory in Italy for private and public entities, but what needs to be done?

-What are the consequences under employment law?
+What are employment law consequences?

-Any discriminatory measure (i.e. dismissal, demotion, but also any other change that can be deemed discriminatory) against the whistleblower is considered to be null and void.
+Any discriminatory measure (i.e., dismissal, demotion, but also any other change that can be deemed discriminatory) against the whistleblower is considered to be null and void.
 And the peculiarity of this safeguard is that the relevant employer shall prove to have adopted the challenged measure for reasons other than those linked to the whistleblowing notification.

 I summarized the issues also in the video below in Italian as part of my videoblog Diritto al Digitale and in more detail in English in the outline below: